 This is the core type of relationship – one of parentage.
 One object is a parent of multiple other objects, and each one of those child objects only has a single parent.

-Let’s demonstrate this by creating a table to store all the buildings on a fictional college campus.
+Let’s start by creating a table to store all the buildings.
 First, we’ll do it the wrong way, then we’ll correct it.

 In the Rooms field, I will just enter my rooms, separated by a comma, like this:

 Bob’s Office, The Main Theater, The Broom Closet

 This demonstrates the problem of granularity that we discussed previously.
 I am using one column (“Room”) to represent multiple things – three different rooms.
 Thus, it would be hard to ask a question like this: